abdorreza/go-aws-challenge/README.md

 - Using 'serverless deploy' for deploying on AWS

 ## Tests
-In testing, we used mocking the process of simulating the behavior of external dependencies or collaborating components during tests.
-Instead of          relying on real implementations, we create "mocks" that mimic the expected behavior of these dependencies.
-This allows us to isolate the code under       test and focus on specific scenarios without the complexities of real-world interactions.
+In our test, we used mocking so that we don't need real dynamoDB data on AWS.
+In this way, we use local data to perform tests.

-Testing is a crucial part of building reliable and bug-free software, and Golang provides a powerful testing framework to ensure the quality of our       code.
-The command 'go test ./...' is a convenient and efficient way to run all the tests in your project, including sub-packages.
-By executing this       simple command from the root of your project, Go will automatically traverse all directories and execute tests in each package it discovers.
+To run all the tests, we can run command 'go test ./...' from the root of the project.

 ## TODO
 - Writing more test cases